-Class Attendance and Participation: This class is a seminar that meets only once a week so participation and discussion is a large part of the course.
+Class Attendance and Participation: This class is a seminar that meets only once a week, so participation and discussion is a large part of the course.
 Every effort should be made to attend each session but should a situation develop that will impact your performance or attendance, please inform the instructor immediately.
 Participation includes reading and preparing for class and participating in discussions.
 You'll also need to post two or three discussion questions based on that week's materials in the Canvas discussion forum by Tuesday at 2 pm.
+This portion of the class will serve as an assessment of your Global Awareness, Perspective, and Engagement.

 Into the Wardrobe Essay: This is a fun, credit/no-credit assignment that will help me and a few of your classmates get to know you.
 Write a two-page (typed, double-spaced) essay.
 At the beginning, please introduce yourself in whatever way you would like to - where you're from, what you're up to so far at FIU, and why you are taking this course.
 Then, help me/us get to know you even further by answering the following question: You are going through the wardrobe into Narnia (or another imaginary land of your choice), and you know that you will be there for at least a year.
 What three items do you take with you and why?
 Those three items should tell us more about you.
 Be creative, write clearly, and have fun!
-Due: Uploaded into Canvas by Monday, August 30th.